Difference between Tae Kwon Do and Karate

 On the other hand (get it?), Karate uses punches more frequently and often includes knee and elbow strikes.
 Karate punches include such strikes as reverse, jabbing, back fist and lunge punching.
 A typical and fundamental combination would go something like a thrust punch, and then a back fist followed up an elbow strike.

-5. Kicking Techniques: High and Fast in Taekwondo vs. Powerful and Varied in Karate
+5. Kicking Techniques: High and Fast vs. Powerful and Varied

 TaeKwonDo